pedrada88/relative/README.md

 -min_freq_cooc: Minimum frequency of words between word pair: increasing the number can speed up the calculations and reduce memory but we would recommend keeping this number low.
 Default: 1

--pairvocab: Path of the input pair vocabulary file (tab-separated with at least two columns, one pair per line).
+-pairvocab: Path of the input pair vocabulary file (tab-separated with at least two columns, one word pair per line).

 -wordsize: Maximum number of words considered (sorted by frequency).
 Default: 100000